 Determining a penalty income tax amount might be rather complex to do on your own.
 This is why you should not try to make this sort of calculation by yourself.
+Your tax preparer already may have a comprehensive checklist to help prepare your return.
 This is exactly why the IRS allows you to leave a blank space in the box for quarterly tax payments.

 By doing this, the IRS will do the calculations for you, and they'll send you the bill.
 You can also calculate it by yourself if you are confident in your accounting skills.

 To make the calculations yourself, you'll need to use Form 2210, also known as "Underpayment of Estimated Tax by Individuals, Estates, and Trusts."
 On that form, you'll be able to find the penalty taxes for the previous year (in this case, 2021).